Kathleen Crane: Scientific career

 From 1979-2001, Crane was a research associate at Lamont–Doherty Earth Observatory, where she studied the formation of mid-ocean ridges.
 In 1985, she was awarded a Fulbright Award at University of Oslo and University of Paris.
 From 1985 to 2001, she was a professor of oceanography at Hunter College of the City University of New York.
 From 1993-2001, she managed the Arctic Environmental Security program at the United States Naval Research Laboratory, served as U.S. mission coordinator for the Russian-American Long-term Census of the Arctic program, and authored the Arctic Environmental Atlas.
 From 2001 to 2015, she was a Program Manager in the Arctic Research Program of the Climate Program Office of the National Oceanic and Atmospheric Administration (NOAA).

-Crane has published 83 peer-reviewed articles and is the author of the 2003 autobiography, Sea Legs: Tales of a Woman Oceanographer, which received acclaim as a personal memoir as well as for its first-hand reports of "ocean science, Cold War science, and women's participation in science".
+Crane has published over 90 peer-reviewed articles and is the author of the 2003 autobiography, Sea Legs: Tales of a Woman Oceanographer, which received acclaim as a personal memoir as well as for its first-hand reports of "ocean science, Cold War science, and women's participation in science".